Acting Internships and Clerkships

 UC Davis medical students interested in an acting intern rotation should register in eFlight.

-Fourth year medical students from other institutions will register for this course through the AAMC Visiting Student Learning Opportunities (VSLO).
-The VSLO catalog is available for viewing on April 15, 2021.
-Students must meet all institutional requirements as outlined by the Registrar’s Office and can submit their application to VSLO starting May 1, 2021.
+Fourth year medical students from other institutions will register for this elective through the AAMC Visiting Student Learning Opportunities (VSLO).
+Students must meet all institutional requirements as outlined by the Registrar’s Office.

 Rotation Dates for the 2024-2025 academic year are: